CPA Services for NJ Manufacturing Companies & Distributors

 How does NJ apportion manufacturing income for corporations with out-of-state sales?

 New Jersey uses a single-sales-factor apportionment formula for corporations with business activity both inside and outside NJ.
-Only the sales factor is used — the percentage of your total sales that are made to NJ customers determines what portion of your income is subject to NJ CBT.
+Only the sales factor is used.
+The percentage of your total sales that are made to NJ customers determines what portion of your income is subject to NJ CBT.
 This benefits manufacturers with large out-of-state sales relative to their NJ property and payroll.
 Manufacturers should track sales by destination carefully, as incorrect apportionment is a common audit issue.

 Related Tax Guides